imperionite/cp1ms1/MS1.md

 [![UCD](https://drive.google.com/uc?export=view&id=1bZ-I1znBJSUuQ5_wQVldZvuIgAu1zbNO)](https://drive.google.com/file/d/1bZ-I1znBJSUuQ5_wQVldZvuIgAu1zbNO/view?usp=sharing)

 This Use Case Diagram represents the **core functionalities** included within the **scope of Phase 1**.
 Given the limited scope of Phase 1 (employee information and salary calculation), the diagram focuses on the key user interactions related to these features.
-A more comprehensive UCD will be developed in future phases as the system's functionality expands.

-### Description of the modules (use cases and actors) included in the diagram based on the requirements
+### Description of the modules (use cases and actors) included in the diagram based on the Phase 1 requirements:

 ### 1. **Employee** (Primary Actor)
 The **Employee** is the main user interacting with the system.
 Their primary goal is to view their personal information and calculate their salary based on hours worked.